 It’s more than a little water down the drain.

 The amount of water accumulates.
 A dripping faucet can waste thousands of gallons of water annually.
-From a financial standpoint, that can add up to a significant amount on your water bill.
-If over a hundred gallons of water a month being wasted doesn’t sound like a lot then think of it as money down the drain.
+From a financial standpoint, that can add up to a significant amount to your water bill.
+If over a hundred gallons of water a month is wasted doesn’t sound like a lot then think of it as money down the drain.
 The U.S. Environmental Protection Division estimates that the most prominent leakage issue in the home is caused by a dripping faucet; fixing one can save almost 10% of a homeowner’s water bill.

 A dripping faucet is not always an easy fix.